MPS-Basic/MPS-Basic/docs/building_environment/windows.md

 We recommend beginners to use this build system.

 ### Make
-`Make` can be installed throuh varios ways such as:
+`Make` can be installed through various ways such as:
 - (Original) MinGW (old and not recommended)
 - MSYS2
 - GnuWin32 (old and not recommended)